 ACE’s strategy has not killed the third-party development scene, however.
 Instead, it appears to have driven many developers underground.
 Where some used to turn to Twitter, many now rely more heavily on more secure messaging options such as Telegram.
 And where new addons used to get promoted heavily on social media and YouTube, most are now more regularly talked about in smaller, less-well-known third-party forums, such as the subreddit /r/Addons4Kodi.

-However, in a post-ACE world, newer third-party addons have failed to draw the same level of attention as some of the heavy-hitters in the past, such as Exodus or Covenant.
-Comparative search volumes for these newer addons are far less than what the most popular third-party addons were receiving prior to the 2017 decline.
+In a post-ACE world, newer third-party addons have failed to draw the same level of attention as some of the heavy-hitters in the past, such as Exodus or Covenant.
+Comparative search volumes for these newer addons and tools are far less than what the most popular third-party addons were receiving prior to the 2017 decline.

 Interpreting Google Trends results for Kodi piracy declines